r4work/Bibliometric-Analysis/Literature Search/Collect Documents.md

 # Export your documents
 - Lets export these files.
 The WoS gives an option to export files in range of formats.
 I chose bibtex file format and saved the file as 'JET.bib'.
 - Lets open the Rstudio and run the scripts to analyze the same.
 Visit the folder "Bibliometric Script" for further analysis.
+- For more details on document search using web of science please refer to https://webofscience.help.clarivate.com/en-us/Content/search-results.htm